US Expat Tax Deductions and Credits

 5. Child Tax Credit

-The Child Tax Credit has both a non-refundable and a refundable element.
-Starting with the 2022 tax year, individuals with children under 17 years of age can claim a credit of up to $2000 per qualifying dependent, and $1500 of that may be refundable.
-In order to qualify, you cannot claim the FEIE, and you must have earned income to claim the refundable portion.
+The Child Tax Credit (CTC) includes both a non-refundable and refundable element.
+For the 2024 tax year, individuals with children under 17 years of age can claim a credit of up to $2,000 per qualifying dependent, and $1,600 of that may be refundable through the Additional Child Tax Credit (ACTC).
+To qualify, you cannot claim the FEIE and must have earned income to claim the refundable portion.

-To be eligible for the child tax credit, a child must meet all of the following requirements:
+To qualify for the Child Tax Credit, a child must meet all of the following criteria:

-- Be a qualifying child (son, daughter, stepchild, foster child, sibling, half-sibling, grandchild, niece, or nephew)
+• Relationship: Be your son, daughter, stepchild, foster child, sibling, half-sibling, grandchild, niece, or nephew.

-- Be claimed as your dependent on the tax return
+• Dependent: Be claimed as your dependent on your tax return.

-- Have provided for less than half of their own support during the year
+• Support: Have provided less than half of their own support during the year.

-- Lived with you for more than half of the year
+• Residency: Lived with you for more than half of the year.

-- Have a valid SSN or Adoption Taxpayer Identification Number (ATIN)
+• Identification: Have a valid Social Security Number (SSN) or Adoption Taxpayer Identification Number (ATIN).

 6. Educator Expenses Deduction

-Educators of children in elementary and secondary schools (kindergarten through 12th grade—or the overseas equivalent) may take up to $300 of deduction on their tax return for school supplies and equipment paid for out of pocket.
-This deduction is taken directly on your tax return, Form 1040.
+Educators of children in elementary and secondary schools (kindergarten through 12th grade—or the overseas equivalent) may deduct up to $300 on their 2024 tax return for school supplies and equipment purchased out of pocket.
+If both spouses are eligible educators and file jointly, the deduction can be up to $600.

 7. Child and Dependent Care Credit

-If you paid a person or organization to care for your children or other dependents (such as grown dependents with special needs or elder care) so that you could work or look for work, you might be able to take credit for some of the expenses paid.
+If you paid a person or organization to care for your children or other dependents (such as adult dependents with special needs or elder care) so you could work or look for work, you may be eligible to claim the Child and Dependent Care Credit.

-For the 2023 tax year, the credit amount is $3000 for one qualifying person and $6000 for two or more qualifying people.
+For the 2024 tax year, the credit amount is up to $3,000 for one qualifying person and $6,000 for two or more qualifying people.
 The maximum credit is 35% of your employment-related expenses.
-Note that once your Adjusted Gross Income is over $43,000, the maximum credit drops to 20% of your employment-related expenses.
+However, once your Adjusted Gross Income (AGI) exceeds $43,000, the maximum credit drops to 20% of your employment-related expenses.

 8. Individual Retirement Account (IRA) Deductions